Green card: Quota system challenges

 Because of numerical quotas in many immigration categories, long wait times often prevent immigrants from receiving immigrant visas in a short time frame.
 The Augusta Chronicle in 2006 stated that an estimated two million people are on waiting lists in anticipation to become legal and permanent residents of the United States.
 Immigrants need visas to get off of these waiting lists, and Congress would need to change immigration law in order to accommodate them with legal status.

 The number of green cards that can be granted to family-based applicants depends on what preference category they fall under.
 An unlimited number of immediate relatives can receive green cards because there is no quota for that category.
 Family members who fall under the other various preference categories have fixed quotas; however, the number of visas issued from each category may vary because unused visas from one category may roll over into another category.

 Application process for employment-based visa

 Many immigrants opt for this route, which typically requires an employer to "sponsor" (i.e., to petition before USCIS) the immigrant (known as the alien beneficiary) through a presumed future job (in some special categories, the applicant may apply on their behalf without a sponsor).
 The three-step process outlined above is described here in more detail for employment-based immigration applications.
 After the process is complete, the alien is expected to take the certified job offered by the employer to substantiate their immigrant status, since the application ultimately rests on the alien's employment with that company in that particular position.

+As of Q2 in FY2025, standard processing to get an employer-sponsored green card took an average of 1,256 days—roughly 3.5 years—an increase of 18 months since 2016, and the longest time on record.